Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

 Why did you become a sperm donor?

 Jacob is a 26-year-old medical student from Denmark.
-When he decided to become a donor at Cryos, he wanted to help make the dreams of singles and couples come true:
+When he decided to become a donor at Cryos International, his motivation was rooted in helping single people and couples make their dreams of parenthood come true:

-“I chose to become a sperm donor because I like the idea that I can help some people to achieve their dream.
-And I believe it’s a brilliant and beautiful thought, to think that I can provide the basis for a new life.”
+“I chose to become a sperm donor because I like the idea that I can help people to achieve their dream.
+It’s a brilliant and beautiful thought, to think that I can provide the basis for a new life.”

 “I’m a donor because there are many people who can’t have children.
 I feel privileged that I’m healthy and well enough to help them.
 It’s a big deal for me, and I know it means a lot to those people that I can help.”